oist/NEXTNet/README.md

 * *Gamma*.
 Gamma distribution parametrized with mean and variance and optionally the probability of no infection.
 Command-line syntax `gamma(mean, variance, pinf = 0)`.
 * *Lognormal*.
 Log-normal distribution parametrized with mean and variance and optionally the probability of no infection.
 Command-line syntax `lognormal(mean, variance, pinf = 0)`.
 * *Weibull*.
 Weibull distribution parametrized with shape and scale and optionally the probability of no infection.
 Command-line syntax `weibull(shape, scale, pinf = 0)`.
 * *Polynomial rate*.
 Polynomial infectiousness function of arbitrary degree.
-Command-line syntax `polynomial_rate(coeffs)`.
+Command-line syntax `polynomial_rate(coeffs)`, where coeffs is a list `{c0, c1, ...}` of coefficients for x, x squared, etc.
 * *Infectiousness time-course*.
 Arbitrary infectionsness function defined by a list of times and corresponding infection rates.
-Command-line syntax `infectiousness(taus, lambdas)`.
+Command-line syntax `infectiousness(taus, lambdas)`, where `taus` and `lambdas` are lists `{v0, v1, ...}` of values describing time points and the corresponding lambda values.
 * *Deterministic*.
 Fixed time of infection.
 Command-line syntax `deterministic(tau)`.

 ## Simulation algorithms